codeday/www-event/README.md

 # www-event

-Displays details about CodeDay events, and allows registration for them
+Displays details about CodeDay events, and allows registration for them.

 Contains certain icons from [twemoji](https://twemoji.twitter.com/)